timursamanchi/EKS-ECS-ECR-cluster/README.md

 ## 1. 🧱 Create VPC networking (or use existing)

+prereqs: we need the follow;
-- A VPC and one or more Subnet IDs.
+- a VPC and one or more Subnet IDs.
-- A Security Group.
+- a security group SG.
-- The subnet must be public (with IGW access), SG must allow inbound HTTP (80) and backend port (8080).
+- the subnet must be public (with IGW access), SG must allow inbound HTTP (80) and backend port (8080).

 ### 1.1 - Create a VPC and tag it.
 ```bash